DingWenl/FB-tCNN/README.md

 4. scipy == 1.5.2
 5. numpy == 1.19.2
 ## Training FB-tCNN for your own dataset
 1. You need to design the new filter bank according to your dataset (Fundamental range of the SSVEP-EEG data).
 The filter bank details can refer to our paper.
-The number of the sub-filters in the codes may be changed according to your own dataset.
+2. The number of the sub-filters in the codes may be changed according to your own dataset.
-2. The frequency of the target should be changed according to your dataset.
+3. The frequency of the target in the codes should be changed according to your dataset.